-Council 42’s endorsement adds to the broad base of support and continued momentum for the frontrunner.
+CSEA’s endorsement adds to the broad base of support and continued momentum for the frontrunner.
 AD 48 has a strong Democratic performance advantage, and Rubio is the clear frontrunner over her Republican opponent in the November general election – following her strong performance in the hotly contested June primary.

-The Teamsters endorsement adds to the widespread support for Rubio’s campaign.
-In addition to their endorsement, Rubio has earned the support of Assembly Speaker Anthony Rendon, CSEA, the California Professional Firefighters, the California Labor Federation, the California Latino Legislative Caucus, the Democratic Legislative Women’s Caucus, the Stonewall Young Democrats, the Women’s Political Committee, Latinas Lead California, and Planned Parenthood Advocacy Project Los Angeles County as her campaign continues to solidify its frontrunner status.
+His endorsement adds to the widespread support for Rubio’s campaign.
+In addition to their endorsement, Rubio has earned the support of Assembly Speaker Anthony Rendon, the California Professional Firefighters, the California Labor Federation, the California Latino Legislative Caucus, the Democratic Legislative Women’s Caucus, the Stonewall Young Democrats, the Women’s Political Committee, Latinas Lead California, and Planned Parenthood Advocacy Project Los Angeles County as her campaign continues to solidify its frontrunner status.

 For more information on Blanca Rubio’s campaign, recent endorsements, and the complete polling memo, please visit

 Blanca Rubio is a classroom teacher, local school board member, and mother, who has dedicated her life to improving our schools, strengthening our communities, and giving children and working families the tools to succeed.

 The daughter of a factory worker and housekeeper, Blanca Rubio learned the values of hard work, fairness, and a good education at a young age.
 Born in Juarez, Mexico, Blanca came to the United States with her parents at a young age in pursuit of a better quality of life and new opportunity.
 She understands first hand the struggles that immigrant and working families face because she lived them.